 Industry 4.0 applies specifically to factories and their operations.
-With Industry 4.0, factory machines are connected wirelessly using sensors and augmentation that allows the system as a whole to “see” the entire factory production line, monitor it, and make decisions based on the data collected.
+With Industry 4.0, factory machines are connected wirelessly using sensors that allows the system as a whole to “see” the entire factory production line, monitor it, and make decisions based on the data collected.

 With cloud computing now firmly established as the primary platform for software and systems and the main location of data storage, it has become a must-have for Industry 4.0.
 Thanks to the cloud, factories no longer have to maintain on-premise IT equipment or departments.
 Instead, everything can be stored offsite.